Carnival Ecstasy is in the news again as a 71 year old woman was airlifted from the ship on April 15 after an apparent head injury.

 Want to Learn More About Cruise Ship Injury — Or to Report an Injury

 Please call the law offices of Waks and Barnett, P.A. in Miami FL.
-The firm represents those injured on cruise vacations.
+The firm represents those injured on Carnival cruise vacations.
+Call 1-800-905-2891.